Anatomy of a Caffeine Headache: Causes, Remedies, Prevention

 “I find that most of the time pain killers dull the pain and a good night sleep takes care of the rest.“

-Note: For those that had a moderate to severe addiction to caffeine, the headache could last for several days, but is usually worse the first 24 hour period without caffeine.
+Note: For those that had a moderate to severe addiction to caffeine, the headache could last for several days, but usually peaks in severity the first 24 hour period without caffeine.

 The Two Best Methods for Prevention